While many motorists are prepared for the dangers of an auto accident, many drivers forget about the dangers of a mechanical failure in a vehicle.

 Vulnerable elderly adults and teenagers are especially at risk for panicking and becoming involved in an accident when a car breaks down.
 Make sure to discuss safety tips with elderly loved ones and young teenagers to make sure that a safety plan is in place to address what to do if a car breaks down.

 Car accident injuries can have a devastating toll on your family.
-After an auto accident in Tennessee, contact an attorney and get the help you deserve.
+After an auto accident in Tennessee, contact an injury attorney in Knoxville and get the help you deserve.

-For decades, our firm has helped families throughout Knoxville file personal injury lawsuits after an accident.
+For decades, the Knoxville, TN auto accident lawyers at our law firm have helped families throughout Knoxville file personal injury lawsuits after an accident.
 To see how we can help you get justice, contact us today.